robert/robert.github.com/_posts/2016-09-03-10-ways-to-play-better-magic.md

 Be careful though.
 In the above example, if your opponent had had a Woodcutter’s Grit that they could have use to respond to your Murder, you would have wasted your Murder AND your Ghoulcaller’s Accomplice would have died.
 In this case, this is unfortunate but not actually a huge disaster.
 But if you had been gambling with something more valuable, like a Duskwatch Recruiter, this would be something of a disaster.

 SUMMARY: when you plan on removing an attacker (or blocker), give your opponent as many chances as possible to waste their tricks before pulling the trigger

 THINK ABOUT THIS WHEN: you have a way to kill an opponent’s creature during combat and you are pretty sure it is going to work

 ## Conclusion

-A “rules lawyer” is someone who knows all the letters of the law but doesn’t care about the spirit.
+A "rules lawyer" is someone who knows all the letters of the law but doesn’t care about the spirit.
 They seize on honest mistakes, spin legal traps and quietly shove you into them when all you wanted to do was somehow get a card from your hand onto the battlefield.

 However, there is a world of difference between rules lawyering and simply knowing your rights.
 None of these tips involve messing with your opponent; you’re just exploring and using the full depth of the game.
 I for one am looking forward to the next time I get annihilated by something I didn’t even know was possible.